 The yield of a solar collector depends on the solar collector type and size, the solar radiation, the temperature of the collectors and the ambient temperature.
 The efficiency is defined by efficiency parameters, and values for these are available in the Solar Keymark Database [7], [8].
-Figure 9 visualises the source of radiation, optical losses and thermal losses of a solar thermal system (FPC).
+Figure 2 visualises the source of radiation, optical losses and thermal losses of a solar thermal system (FPC).

-Figure 9 Example of utilisation rate of solar energy and effects influencing the efficiency.
+Figure 2 Example of utilisation rate of solar energy and effects influencing the efficiency.
 [10]

 The efficiency of a FPC depends on the temperature difference between the ambient air and the average temperature of the fluids.
 The lower the temperature difference, the higher the efficiency.
 Therefore, the thermal performance at a given radiation level is higher at lower temperature differences.
 The efficiency depends on the flow, since this is how the temperature difference is controlled.
-The dependency between efficiency and temperature difference is illustrated in Figure 10.
+The dependency between efficiency and temperature difference is illustrated in Figure 3.

-(Based on data from [8], example with G=1.000 W/m, $\eta_0$ =0.777, $a_1$ =2.41, $a_2$ =0.015)
+Figure 3 Efficiency as a function of temperature difference.
+(Based on data from [8], example with G=1.000 W/m2, η_0 =0.777, a_1 =2.41, a_2 =0.015)20